PlatDrake2875/PAO_Java_2023/README.md

-TODO: Write some clean markup
+TODO: Write some clean markdown